 Figure 2: Schematic of the objective we use in our baseline model.
 In this example, we process the sentence "Thank you for inviting me to your party last week."
-The words "for", "inviting" and "last" (marked with an \times) are randomly chosen for corruption.
+The words "for", "inviting" and "last" (marked with an ×) are randomly chosen for corruption.
 Each consecutive span of corrupted tokens is replaced by a sentinel token (shown as <X> and <Y>) that is unique over the example.
 Since "for" and "inviting" occur consecutively, they are replaced by a single sentinel <X>.
 The output sequence then consists of the dropped-out spans, delimited by the sentinel tokens used to replace them in the input plus a final sentinel token <Z>.

-2018; Radford et al., 2018; Howard and Ruder, 2018].
-However, it has recently been shown that "denoising" objectives [Devlin et al., 2018; Yang et al., 2019; Taylor, 1953] produce better performance, and as a result they have quickly become standard.
-In a denoising objective, the model is trained to predict missing or otherwise corrupted tokens in the input.
-Inspired by BERT's "masked language modeling" objective and the "word dropout" regularization technique [Bowman et al., 2015], we design an objective that randomly samples and then drops out 15% of tokens in the input sequence.
+"word dropout" regularization technique (Bowman et al., 2015), we design an objective that randomly samples and then drops out 15% of tokens in the input sequence.
 All consecutive spans of dropped-out tokens are replaced by a single sentinel token.
 Each sentinel token is assigned a token ID that is unique to the sequence.
+The sentinel IDs are special tokens which are added to our vocabulary and do not correspond to any wordpiece.
 The target then corresponds to all of the dropped-out spans of tokens, delimited by the same sentinel tokens used in the input sequence plus a final sentinel token to mark the end of the target sequence.
+Our choices to mask consecutive spans of tokens and only predict dropped-out tokens were made to reduce the computational cost of pre-training.
+We perform thorough investigation into pre-training objectives in Section 3.3.
 An example of the transformation resulting from applying this objective is shown in Figure 2.
 We empirically compare this objective to many other variants in Section 3.3.

-3.1.5 Baseline performance
+3.1.5.
+Baseline Performance

 In this section, we present results using the baseline experimental procedure described above to get a sense of what kind of performance to expect on our suite of downstream tasks.
 Ideally, we would repeat every experiment in our study multiple times to get a confidence interval on our results.
 Unfortunately, this would be prohibitively expensive due to the large number of experiments we run.
-As a cheaper alternative, we train our baseline model 10 times from scratch (i.e. with different random initializations and dataset shuffling) and assume that the variance over these runs of the base model also applies to each experimental variant.
+As a cheaper alternative, we train our baseline model 10 times from scratch (i.e. with different random initializations and data set shuffling) and assume that the variance over these runs of the base model also applies to each experimental variant.
 We don't expect most of the changes we make to have a dramatic effect on the inter-run variance, so this should provide a reasonable indication of the significance of different changes.
-Separately, we also measure the performance of training our model for 2^{18} steps (the same number we use for fine-tuning) on all downstream tasks without pre-training.
+Separately, we also measure the performance of training our model for 218 steps (the same number we use for fine-tuning) on all downstream tasks without pre-training.
 This gives us an idea of how much pre-training benefits our model in the baseline setting.